Riviera Gems

 Marseilles, France’s second-largest city after Paris, is an exciting, cosmopolitan port comprised of some sixteen distinct arrondissements, or neighborhoods.
 A large Algerian contingent calls the city home, adding its own inimitable accent.
 Much of the city’s oldest section, Le Panier, was destroyed by German troops during World War II, sparing only three fine old edifices, including Hotel de Ville (City Hall).
 Two fortresses, St.-Jean and St.-Nicolas, guard the harbor entrance, while Marseilles’s oldest church, Basilique St.-Victor, is virtually a fortress as well.
 This is a fine city for touring on foot, with sufficient cafes to provide refreshments along the way.

-The port town of Sete hugs the tiny Mont St. Clair, and is ...
+The port town of Sete hugs the tiny Mont St. Clair, ...

 The port town of Sete hugs the tiny Mont St. Clair, and is caught between the Mediterranean and the Bassin de Thau, a salt lake directly behind it.
 It is crisscrossed by numerous canals which link the lake to the sea, and connected by 12 bridges.
 Along the quay, renovated buildings provide a multitude of architectural details from the 18th and 19th centuries.
 The life of the town is found in its squares: Place Leon Blum, with its fountain and Wednesday morning flower market; Place Aristide, with its old fashioned bandstand; and Place de la Republique, with its huge retaining walls and vaulted loggias.
 Sete retains its historic purpose as a fishing boat haven for North African trade; the old harbor dates from the time of Louis XIV.